Master of Science/Postgraduate Diploma in International Shipping and Transport Logistics

 Graduates with the MSc/PgD in International Shipping and Transport Logistics are granted exemption from the following subject by the Institute of Chartered Shipbrokers (ICS):

 Mode of Study: Mixed-mode

-Students can pursue their studies with either a full-time study load (taking 9 credits or more in a semester) or a part-time study load (taking less than 9 credits in a semester).
-In general, one evening class per week will be scheduled for each subject over a regular 13-week semester and two evening classes per week over a 7-week optional Summer Term.
+Students can take on either a full-time study load (9 credits or more per semester) or a part-time study load (fewer than 9 credits per semester).
+In general, one evening class per week is scheduled for each subject over a regular 13-week semester and two evening classes per week over a 7-week optional Summer Term.

 For the MSc

 - Students have to complete 33 credits (5 Compulsory Subjects and 6 Elective Subjects).
 In addition to the Compulsory Subjects, students can choose to complete a 9-credit Dissertation plus 3 Electives or a 6-credit Project plus 4 Electives.